Automatic Forecasting: Sales Driven Models Meet Linear Regression

 Linear Regression Forecasting with Independent Line-Item Forecasts

-Here you use linear regression (or other regression techniques) to forecast each line item independently.
-For example, cost of goods sold (COGS), fixed expenses, and other major accounts are forecasted based on their own historical trends, not as a percent of revenue.
+Here you use linear regression to forecast each line item independently.
+For example, cost of goods sold (COGS), fixed expenses, and other major accounts are forecasted based on their own individual historical trends, not as a percent of revenue.

 Regression models can also help you identify causal relationships unique to the particular company.
 And this supports more granular, data-driven decision making.

-This method requires historical data in order to produce more realistic and potentially more accurate forecasts.
+Note though that the method requires reliable historical data in order to produce realistic and potentially more accurate forecasts.

 Best Practice: Use Both Approaches

-Combining both models is often the best practice.
-Sales-driven models ground forecasts in industry averages and facilitate comparisons.
-On the other hand, line-item regression forecasts focus on actual trends and can reveal unique risks or opportunities within the business.
+What model should you choose?
+Actually, combining both models is often the best practice.
+Sales-driven models that base forecasts on industry averages are great for comparisons.
+On the other hand, line-item regression projections focus on actual trends that can reveal unique risks or value drivers within the business itself.

-Running both in parallel allows you to cross-validate results, spot historic trends, monitor for unexpected shifts, and ensure forecasts are both consistent and supportable.
+Running both in parallel allows you to cross-validate results, spot historic trends and unexpected shifts, and ensure the forecasts you get are both consistent and supportable.

 You will find this dual-modelling approach especially valuable for business valuation.
 For the best results, consider including both models in your forecasting toolkit.